Aluminum Drives Performance to New Heights

 Aluminum’s Performance Advantages

-- Vehicles made lighter with aluminum accelerate faster, brake in shorter distances and handle better.
+- All other factors equal, vehicles made lighter with aluminum accelerate faster, brake in shorter distances and handle better.